 Due to popular demand companies which engaged and responded to the survey request in the 2021 iteration of the benchmark have been invited to join the Community of Practice (CoP).
 The group provides an opportunity for companies to provide feedback on the benchmark process and exchange ideas about measurement of digital inclusion.
 There will be a CoP roundtable in April and WBA will reach out to companies directly with more details.

 What languages does the Digital Inclusion Benchmark accept information in?

 As benchmarks are used by international stakeholders, WBA’s preference is to receive information in English.
 However, given the large presence of the digital sector in China, allowances will be made for information submitted in Chinese.

-For other non-English material, the Digital Inclusion Benchmark prefers to receive material that has been translated by the company.
+For other non-English material, we prefer to receive material that has been translated by the company.

 If you have a question that is not covered in the FAQs, please feel free to reach out via email at: firstname.lastname@example.org